Rapinoe-led US beats Argentina 6-0 to win SheBelieves Cup - WTMJ

 Rapinoe scored in the 16th minute with a well-timed strike on a through ball from Rose Lavelle for the early lead.

 Rapinoe added another in the 26th minute, tapping in a cross from Lloyd.
-Rapinoe is the top all-time SheBelieves scorer with seven goals, including three in this edition.
+Rapinoe is the top SheBelieves career leader with seven goals, including three in this edition.

+“We wanted to come out fast as always.
+It’s always dangerous to leave teams hanging around, so we definitely didn’t do that today,” Rapinoe said.
+“Just tried to find the space, be aggressive.”

 Lloyd added a goal in the 34th.
 It was Lloyd’s 124th international goal and it came in her 299th appearance with the national team.